marksimpson82/blog/content/blog/2012-10-25-the-fundamentals-of-automated-testing-narrow-focused.md

 ## An unfocused example

-To give you an idea of what an unfocused test looks like, consider the following (and yes, I’ve seen plenty of these, both in professional [RTW] & open source code):
+To give you an idea of what an unfocused test looks like, consider the following (and yes, I've seen plenty of these, both in professional [RTW] & open source code):

 ```cs
 [Test]